Al0ry/carbonite-sirus/Carbonite/CarboniteReadMe.txt

  Windows XP "C:\Program Files\World of Warcraft\Interface\AddOns"
  Vista "C:\Users\Public\Games\World of Warcraft\Interface\AddOns"
- Machintosh "Machintosh HD/Applications/World of Warcraft/Interface/AddOns"
+ Macintosh "Macintosh HD/Applications/World of Warcraft/Interface/AddOns"

  Delete any existing Carbonite folders in the AddOns folder before you unzip a new version.